Attar’s hope was that his birds quest could serve as a mirror we can use to become more self aware. Here is Attar’s verse at the poems conclusion:

 There’s some wisdom in distrusting reason in favor of intuitive love.

 For it is only when we let go of who we think we are -and what we are attached to thinking we look like to others- that we can become more aware of who we truly are, which is the first step in any process of self improvement.

-Attar would want us to go even further, to dissolve our Self and loyalty to others into a mystic rapture of ‘oneness’ with the world; by submitting to a true and un-reasoned intuitive and spontaneous love for God, the universe, and everyone in it.
+Attar want us to dissolve our Self and loyalty to others into a mystic rapture of ‘oneness’ with the world; by submitting to a true, un-reasoned, intuitive and spontaneous love for God, the universe, and everyone in it.